usdoj-crt/beta-ada/_pages/cases.md

 ---
 ## Check Out Our Cases

-- Cases after X date
-  - You can search for cases on a specific topic like, for example, service animals or healthcare
-- Cases before X date
+Go to our cases page on [ADA.gov](http://www.ada.gov/enforce_current.htm)

 ## Enforcing the ADA

-Broadly speaking, our ADA matters involve:
+Broadly speaking, our ADA cases involve:

 - Employment (Title I)
 - State and local governments’ services, programs, and activities (Title II)
 - Businesses and nonprofits open to the public (Title III)

 Our matters are both large and small.
-For example, we might work on a discrimination case involving one child in one school or a nationwide case affecting hundreds of people.
+For example, we might work on a nationwide case affecting hundreds of people or a case involving one child in one school.

-Our matters also cover a range of disability rights issues, such as:
+Our matters also cover a range of disability rights issues and contexts, such as:

 - Communication with People with Disabilities
 - Criminal Justice
 - Education
 - Employment
 - Health Care
-- HIV
 - Physical Accessibility
 - Segregation of people with disabilities (also known as Olmstead work)
 - Service Animals